alabamenhu/UserTimezone/README.md

 ## Options

 Oftentimes the user may not be aware of their Olsen ID.
-You may prefer to use the aliased forms such that **America/New_York** appears as **America/Eastern**;
+You may prefer to use the aliased forms such that **America/New_York** appears as **America/Eastern**; this information can be found in CLDR's `commons/supplemental/metaZones.xml` (perhaps in a future version a `:meta-zone` option?).

 ## What if it doesn't work

-If there is a problem determining the timezone, the default will be `Etc/GMT`, being the most generic.
+If there is a problem determining the timezone, the default will be `Etc/GMT`, being the most generic, although that's not really an acceptable alternative.
 If it's clear that `UserTimezone` cannot determine things for your operating system, or is in some other way not returning the correct results, please file an issue on Github and let's figure out how to make it work on your system.

+# Version history

+  * **v0.1.1**
+    * Removed test code that prevented correct Windows detection.
+    * Chomped output to facilitate use in other modules.
+  * **v0.1**
+    * Initial release with support for macOS, most *nix machines and beta support Windows

 # License